marshchacha/Simple-HTML-Pages/README.md

 ### Contributing Guide
 * Star⭐ the repo
 * Fork the repo
-* Create a branch and name the branch as your GitHub username, example `marshchacha`
+* Create a branch and name the branch as your GitHub username, example `marshchacha`.
 * Then create a folder and name it as your GitHub username.
 Inside that make separate folders for `HTML`, `CSS`etc. Please include a Readme file describing what your site is all about.
 If you deploy your static site you can include the link to your site in the readme file itself.
 * While opening a PR please add proper description.
 * Please follow the folder structure, otherwise your PR will be discarded.
 An example is present in the repo.
 Please go through that structure before contributing.